Metadata: Library and information science

 Metadata has been used in various ways as a means of cataloging items in libraries in both digital and analog formats.
 Such data helps classify, aggregate, identify, and locate a particular book, DVD, magazine, or any object a library might hold in its collection.
 Until the 1980s, many library catalogs used 3x5 inch cards in file drawers to display a book's title, author, subject matter, and an abbreviated alpha-numeric string (call number) which indicated the physical location of the book within the library's shelves.
 The Dewey Decimal System employed by libraries for the classification of library materials by subject is an early example of metadata usage.
 The early paper catalog had information regarding whichever item was described on said card: title, author, subject, and a number as to where to find said item.
 Beginning in the 1980s and 1990s, many libraries replaced these paper file cards with computer databases.
 These computer databases make it much easier and faster for users to do keyword searches.
 Another form of older metadata collection is the use by the US Census Bureau of what is known as the "Long Form".
 The Long Form asks questions that are used to create demographic data to find patterns of distribution.
 Libraries employ metadata in library catalogues, most commonly as part of an Integrated Library Management System.
 Metadata is obtained by cataloging resources such as books, periodicals, DVDs, web pages or digital images.
 This data is stored in the integrated library management system, ILMS, using the MARC metadata standard.
 The purpose is to direct patrons to the physical or electronic location of items or areas they seek as well as to provide a description of the item/s in question.

 More recent and specialized instances of library metadata include the establishment of digital libraries including e-print repositories and digital image libraries.
 While often based on library principles, the focus on non-librarian use, especially in providing metadata, means they do not follow traditional or common cataloging approaches.
 Given the custom nature of included materials, metadata fields are often specially created e.g. taxonomic classification fields, location fields, keywords, or copyright statement.
 Standard file information such as file size and format are usually automatically included.
 Library operation has for decades been a key topic in efforts toward international standardization.
 Standards for metadata in digital libraries include Dublin Core, METS, MODS, DDI, DOI, URN, PREMIS schema, EML, and OAI-PMH.
 Leading libraries in the world give hints on their metadata standards strategies.
-The use and creation of metadata in library and information science also include scientific publications: